Two Arabesques: The arabesques

-Arabesque No. 1.
-Andantino con moto
+1. Andantino con moto

 This arabesque is in the key of E major.
 The piece begins with parallelism of triads in first inversion, a composition technique very much used by Debussy and other Impressionists which traces back to the tradition of fauxbourdon.
 It leads into a larger section which begins with a left hand arpeggio in E major and a descending right hand E major pentatonic progression.

-The second quieter B section is in A major, starting with a gesture (E-D-E-C♯), briefly passing through E major, returning to A major and ending with a bold pronouncement of the E-D-E-C♯ gesture, but transposed to the key of C major and played forte.
+The second quieter B section is in A major, starting with a gesture (E–D–E–C♯), briefly passing through E major, returning to A major and ending with a bold pronouncement of the E–D–E–C♯ gesture, but transposed to the key of C major and played forte.

 In the middle of the recapitulation of the A section, the music moves to a higher register and descends, followed by a large pentatonic scale ascending and descending, and resolving back to E major.

-Arabesque No. 2.
-Allegretto scherzando
+2. Allegretto scherzando

 The second arabesque in G major is noticeably quicker and more lively in tempo.
 It opens with left hand chords and right hand trills.
 The piece makes several transpositions and explores a lower register of the piano.
 Again notable is a hint of the pentatonic scale.
 It closes in a similar fashion to the first arabesque.